The KonMari Organization Method: Why I Ditched My Yoga Pants

 A quick tour of the closet/dresser revealed 15 things that were removed and either repurposed into rags or sent to ThredUp, an incredible online shift store, via their super convenient clean out program.

-There are 3 big benefits to this kind of style and minimalistic strategy:
+There are 3 big benefits to the KonMari organization method:

 - Less laundry.
 We do laundry in a portable washing machine that we hook up to the kitchen sink every time we use it (but not for long!
 Our new house has hookups!!!).
 Then our clothes are air-dried on racks and hangers.
 Less clothes mean less laundry, which is very nice.
 We already feel like we do laundry all the time between our clothes and cloth diapers!
 (Related: How to do Laundry without Hookups)

 - I actually know what I have.
 Have you ever pulled something out of your closet that you had forgotten existed?
 I have.
-Now that I have a smaller wardrobe consisting mostly of my favorite pieces, this doesn’t happen.
+Before this decluttering, I was looking into fancy closet organizers just so I wouldn’t lose things to the depths of the closet.
+Now that I have a smaller wardrobe consisting mostly of my favorite pieces, I don’t need it.
 And I like what I wear!